Assistant Professor, and Undergraduate Program Chair

 Ph.D.
 (2009) Rutgers University

-Michael Ostermann is a Research Assistant Professor and the director of the Rutgers University Evidence-Based Institute.
+Michael Ostermann is an Assistant Professor and Undergraduate Program Chair of the Rutgers School of Criminal Justice (Ph.D. ’09).
 His research interests primarily lie within the fields of corrections and reentry and how they intersect with public policy.
-Michael serves as a consulting editor for the Journal of Research on Adolescence and has served on the Board of Directors for the New Jersey Chapter of the American Correctional Association.
+Dr. Ostermann serves as a consulting editor for the Journal of Research on Adolescence and has served on the Board of Directors for the New Jersey Chapter of the American Correctional Association.
 His research has been awarded by the American Probation and Parole Association.
 Prior to coming to Rutgers, Dr. Ostermann directed the New Jersey State Parole Board’s research and policy analysis initiatives.
-Dr. Ostermann received his PhD from the Rutgers University School of Criminal Justice in 2009.

 Areas of Specialization